workhorsy/pijamas/README.md

 ## Introduction

-Pyjamas is an assertion library heavily inspired by [visionmedia'ś should.js](https://github.com/visionmedia/should.js) module for Node.JS.
+Pyjamas, and by extension Pijamas, is an assertion library heavily inspired by [visionmedia'ś should.js](https://github.com/visionmedia/should.js) module for Node.JS.

 ## General Assertions

-Pyjamas exports a single function `should` meant for public use.
+Pijamas exports a single function `should` meant for public use.
 Because of D's lookup shortcut syntax, one is able to use both `should(obj)` and `obj.should` to get an object wrapped around an `Assertion` instance.